Claude Desktop on Linux – update!

 Credits and Resources

-• Claude Desktop for Debian: Community package by aaddrick, deprecated recently but forked (https://github.com/aaddrick/claude-desktop-debian)
+• Claude Desktop for Debian: Community package by aaddrick, deprecated at the time of this writing github.com/aaddrick/claude-desktop-debian

 • Model Context Protocol: Developed by Anthropic (https://modelcontextprotocol.io/)